kawaiiDango/pano-scrobbler/faq.md

 This happens if you have more than one scrobbler running.
 Disable or uninstall other scrobblers.
 Disconnect your Spotify account from the last.fm website.

-### The app is scrobbling non music videos from YouTube
+### [android] The app is scrobbling non music videos from YouTube

-Unfortunately there is no way to detect whether a video is a music video, from the metadata provided by YouTube on Android.
+Unfortunately there is no way to detect whether a video is a music video, from the metadata provided by the YouTube app.
 You may block certain channels from scrobbling or turn off YouTube scrobbling from settings.

 ### I cannot edit scrobbles older than 14 days